thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 10. Customize the network settings as needed.
 Use your default VPC settings, if you know them.
 Ask your network administrator if you do not know your default VPC settings.

-11. Repeat these steps to create the necessary number of VMs.
+11. Repeat these steps to create the necessary number of VMs for your cluster.

 ## Prepare the VMs